postaljs/postal.js/README.md

 // doesn't specify a channel name, so it defaults to "/" (DEFAULT_CHANNEL) var channel = postal.channel( { topic: "Name.Changed" } );

+// this call is identical to the one above var channel = postal.channel( "Name.Changed" )

+// To specify a channel name you can do one of the following var channel = postal.channel( { channel: "MyChannel", topic: "MyTopic" } );
+var channel = postal.channel( "MyChannel","MyTopic" );

 // subscribe
 var subscription = channel.subscribe( function( data, envelope ) {
 	$( "#example1" ).html( "Name: " + data.name );